JudithTo/Lightweight-YOLOv5s/README.md

 Lightweight YOLOv5s for UAV real-time flower detection

 This repository is modified based on the official YOLOv5 repository (https://github.com/ultralytics/yolov5).
-This code implements the seven improvement strategies (M1-M7) described in the manuscript.
+This repository provides the source code and processing workflow for the seven improvement strategies (M1–M7) described in the manuscript.

 ## Summary of improvements (M1-M7)
 | ID | Improvement | Status | Description |